-This course consists of the foundation of mathematics required for studies in diploma engineering.
-Lessons include Functions, Solving Equations and Inequalities, Trigonometry, Polar Form, series and binomial theorem, matrices and determinants, linear equations, vectors and complex numbers.
-At the end of this course, students are exposed to related applied problems in differentiation.
-At the end of this course, students are exposed to related applied problems in foundation mathematics.
+This course consists of the foundation of mathematics required for studies in Diploma of Civil and Mechanical Engineering.
+Lessons include the topics on functions, solving equations, conic sections, trigonometry, polar coordinates, series and binomial theorem, matrices and determinants and complex numbers.
+At the end of this course, students are exposed to the related applied problems in engineering and solve the problems using mathematical foundation acquired.

-DDWS 1022 : Engineering Mathematics 2 (Prerequisite: DDWS 1012)
+DDWS 1022 : Engineering Mathematics 2

-This course emphasizes active thinking about mathematics concepts and thorough practice with mathematical problem and appropriate presentation of mathematical calculation.
-It provides the study of sequences and series, the binomial expansion, concept of matrices and determinants are introduced.
-Finally, system of linear equation, vectors and complex numbers are also exposed.
+This course emphasizes active thinking about mathematics concepts, thorough practice with mathematical problems and appropriate presentation of mathematical calculation.
+Topics consists of complex numbers, matrices and determinants, solving system of linear equations using inverse method, Cramer's Rule and Gaussian elimination method.
+The study of vectors, sequence, series and binomial theorem are also included.
+Students will be exposed to related applied problems.